Help and support

 If you're concerned about someone, you could:

-- show you care by asking saying something like: 'I’m worried about you and I want to help' or 'Whatever is bothering you we will get through this together'
+- show you care by asking saying something like: 'I’m worried about you and I want to help'

 - discuss suicide – asking about it won’t put the idea in people’s heads.
 You could ask then: ‘Do you feel like harming yourself?’ or ‘Do you feel like ending your life?’